 For dinner, head to Au Vieux Bruxelles in the Matogne neighborhood.
 This cozy, old-fashioned restaurant has been dishing up Belgian classics since 1882!
 I ordered the steak with mushroom sauce and it was seriously one of the best pieces of meat I’ve ever had the pleasure to eat.
 I would travel back to Brussels just for that steak!

-Since we crazy Americans like to eat dinner at 6:30pm, our nights were free to enjoy the spectacular lights of the Grand Place (or Grote Markt if you speak Dutch), the city’s magnificent old town square.
+Since we crazy Americans like to eat dinner at 6:30pm, my nights were free to enjoy the spectacular lights of the Grand Place (or Grote Markt if you speak Dutch), the city’s magnificent old town square.
 They definitely don’t make buildings like they used to!

 I had the opportunity to attend an exhibit of works by Belgian artist Rene Magritte when I was in college (and once again in Manhattan), and have been a fan of his whimsical surrealist paintings ever since.
 The Magritte Museum opened in Brussels in 2009 and showcases over 200 of his works including his early Art Deco advertisements and plenty of paintings featuring those fluffy white clouds.
 Sadly absent is the famous Son of Man painting of a man in a bowler hat with his face hidden behind an apple.
 I understand it is privately owned – lucky them!

 It makes sense to pair a visit to the Magritte Museum with one to the Royal Museums of Fine Art as a “combination ticket” will save you some money, while the buildings are connected for ease of access.
 The Royal Museums are comprised of the Old Masters and Modern Art collections as well as the new Fin-de-Siecle Museum dedicated to art from the early 1900s, the era in which Art Nouveau was at its peak.